 Storage & Layout: The Hidden Value of Custom

-One of the biggest advantages of custom cabinetry is functional storage, not just appearance.
+The biggest value of custom cabinets is often functional storage—not just appearance.

 • Full-height pantry walls